AnonymouX47/term-image/README.md

 ### How does this project compare with similar ones?
 As far as I know, the only aspect of this project that any other currently existing project can be compared with is the CLI.

-I prefer to leave comparisons to the users but I can assure you, you won't be disappointed. :smiley:
+I prefer to leave comparisons to the users (you won't be disappointed :smiley:).

 ## Demo